 26. 81% of US Gen Z adults consider money the biggest stress factor.

 This compares to only 64% of older Americans who consider money a stressor.
 77% of Gen Z-ers are also stressed out about work.
 This is an indication of the importance price is likely to play when Gen Z-ers go out shopping.
 If businesses can promise high perceived value for a nominal price, they are likely to win many Generation Z customers.

 (Best Money Moves, Business Insider)

 27. 80% of Gen Zers aspire to work with cutting-edge technology.

 Gen Z’s deep understanding of technology drives their desire to work with it.
-Generation Z statistics indicate that 44% of this age group are comfortable using the latest technology and 91% believe that technology will greatly impact their job choices when choosing between similar offers, and 80% say that technology and automation will bring about a more reasonable work environment.
+Generation Z statistics indicate that 77% of Gen Zers are willing to be technology mentors to others in the workplace and 91% believe that technology will greatly impact their job choices when choosing between similar offers, and 80% say that technology and automation will bring about a more reasonable work environment.